marcass/tank_lora/README.md

 ```

 To get nginx to work need log files established at boot.
-Place this file in /usr/lib/tmpfiles.d
+Place a file called something like nginx.conf in /usr/lib/tmpfiles.d

 ```
 # hack to get nginx working with /var/log mounted on tmpfs